roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 - We'll delete that existing route in a moment, but first note its **path**...<br>**Why is it only a forward slash?**

-- Okay, delete the existing route.
+- Okay, update our route's path to `/` and delete the existing route.

-- Notice how we're calling `todoDb.getAll()` - this will currently cause and error...
+- Notice how we're calling `todoDb.getAll()` - this will currently cause an error...

 ---
 #### To-Do Refactor - Routing